ehtick/dotbim_rust/README.md

 Here you can find small manual for developers regarding development of tools that will work with .bim file format: https://github.com/paireks/dotbim/blob/master/DeveloperTips.md

+This library contains only the simple dotbim schema described in Rust programming language.
+Check out also the meshmeshmesh engine project: https://github.com/paireks/meshmeshmesh, which natively works on dotbim and has slightly different schema definition, but much more options.

 ## Installation

 https://crates.io/crates/dotbim_rust